 Cesar Laureate in 2017 for best female interpretation in a second role in Divines, passes behind the camera for her first film, the short entitled Championne

-My film does not endorse but rather is a testimony of a raised consciousness of my and the upcoming generation that the sexuality and all that is related to sex work has become an exchange currency and not necessarily in a manner of victimhood.
+My film does not endorse but rather, is a testimony to a raised consciousness of my and the upcoming generation, that sexuality and all that is related to sex work has become an exchange currency, and not necessarily in a manner of victimhood.
 The technical crew is composed principally of women for several reasons.
 To already respond to these weighty issues regarding gender parity, but above all for questions of comfort.
 I had actresses who are crawling in sexualized clothing.
 I wanted them to be overprotected and shielded within an empathetic gaze.
 It was very important that the people feel concerned, with their sensitivity, their own difficulties, their lived-experience, they could bring even more to the creation.
 All of which creates a safe place [said in English] for creativity and for intimacy.

 There is a political issue in the film which is to show what is not habitually seen, this kind of sexuality and these non-normative, atypical bodies.
 Not only are these bodies not habitually seen, but to film them as such, to give them sexual and sensual value.
 A lot of people say to me: ‘It is great to be filmed in this way.’
 For me it made sense that in the middle of these things outside of the norm, this body inscribes itself.
 I don’t know if I will direct films on the longterm, but if I do it will be to show what I don’t see.
 And I don’t see these kinds of bodies, I don’t see them filmed in this way, I don’t see them on the screens.